vault27/Foundation/vxlan.md

 - All paths are used via ECMP, UDP source port entropy ensures efficient load balancing
 - Semaless moving VMs across DC

+## Service models
+When L2 services are configured: VTEP knows nothing about IP addresses, only MAC addresses and where they are located (VTEP IP address)
+L2 Services - our fabric is a big L2 switch
+- VLAN based service: one VLAN - one MAC VRF (RT, RD) - one bridge table, Ethernet Tag = 0 - one VNI - forwarding based on VNI - most popular - good for multi vendor - one subnet per EVI - EVPN route type 2
+- VLAN bundle service - one bridge table, MAC VRF with RT RD for all VLANs - frames are sent with 802.1Q - Ethernet Tag = 0, MACs in different VLANs should not match
+- VLAN aware bundle service - not supported by all vendors - all VLANs have one VRF(RT, RD) - every VLAN has its own bridge table with VNI and Ethernet tag = VNI
+- L3 - in addition to L2 (big switch) we add functionality of big L3 router (MLS - multi layered switch), with one VRF inside it or several...

 ## How they handle BUM traffic and MAC learning
 Can be processed in 2 ways:
 - Multicast replication for BUM/Flood and learn for MAC - multicast is enabled on Underlay - BUM is not packed inside VxlAN - it is sent via Underlay - replication point is on rendezvous point - spine - it is difficult to configure multicast on Underlay - not used today